 Prior to allowing tenants to move into my property, I check the locks to ensure they are secure and functional.
 I also check the locks on the windows to make sure they work as they should.

 All common areas of the property should be well-lit and free of debris.
-I Make sure the emergency exits remain unblocked at all times, and each exit is clearly marked.
+Any potential electrical hazard, such as wiring or electrical panels should be inspected by a certified electrician (such as an electrician oakleigh, or similar others) who can ensure the safety of the tenants, and prevent any unlikely accidents.
+Make sure the emergency exits remain unblocked at all times, and each exit is marked and well illuminated in case of any unforeseen occurrences.

 My property should have proper safety equipment, including smoke and carbon monoxide detectors.
 If my property features a pool, I make sure rescue equipment is nearby and visible, such as life jackets, rope, and similar items.